alishbaabid56/week4-_careerhub/README.md

 CareerHub is a production-style full-stack web application designed to connect candidates with employment and internship opportunities while providing employers with tools to create and manage job listings and applications.

-The project was developed as a final-week full-stack internship capstone with a focus on authentication, role-based access, database persistence, CRUD workflows, search, validation, responsive design, and deployment.
+The project was developed as a final-week full-stack internship capstone with a focus on authentication, role-based access, database persistence, CRUD workflows, search, validation, responsive design, error handling, testing, and production deployment.

 ## 🚀 Live Demo